Secrecy is the enemy of democracy: whistleblowers are heroes - The AIM Network

 Richard Boyle attempted to impress upon his superiors his concerns about the ATO’s “aggressive debt collection tactics.”
 When that failed, he went to the inspector general of taxation.
 There was no action on his justified complaints.
 The whistleblowing that followed the system’s failure to act on its own brokenness is still being vindictively pursued.
 We can only wish that Robodebt’s agents would have acted with such courage, but his persecution hints at why they didn’t.

 David McBride, a former military lawyer, will be tried this November unless Dreyfus chooses to intervene.
-The revelations that he ultimately took to the ABC and Fairfax Media, when the internal system failed him too, became “The Afghan Files” revealing war crimes accusations.
+The revelations that he ultimately took to the ABC, when the internal system failed him too, became “The Afghan Files” revealing war crimes accusations.
 We need further military whistleblowers if soldiers did not merely, allegedly, act on their own bloodied impulse.

 As Kieran Pender of the Human Rights Law Centre details, “Australia is a better place because they spoke up when they saw something wrong.”
 He has said, the failure of the Public Interest Disclosure Act to protect these men shows that the law is “utterly broken.”
 AG Dreyfus could act at any time but apparently does not want to be seen repeatedly to interfere with the actions of the courts.